microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Update-WinGetPackage.md

 ### -Log

 Specify the location for the installer log.
+The value can be a fully-qualified or relative path and must include the file name.
+For example: `$env:TEMP\package.log`.

 > **Note: Not all installers support this property.**